-The Eaton[®] 93PM-L 120 kW, Four Wire uninterruptible power supply (UPS) is a true online, continuous-duty, transformerless, double-conversion, solid-state, three-phase system, providing conditioned and uninterruptible AC power to protect the customer's load from power failures.
+The Eaton® 93PM 20-100 kW uninterruptible power supply (UPS) is a true online, continuous-duty, transformerless, double-conversion, solid-state, three-phase system, providing conditioned and uninterruptible AC power to protect the customer's load from power failures.

-The Eaton 93PM-L UPS online power protection system is used to prevent loss of valuable electronic information, minimize equipment downtime, and minimize the adverse effect on production equipment due to unexpected power problems.
+The Eaton 93PM 20-100 kW online power protection system is used to prevent loss of valuable electronic information, minimize equipment downtime, and minimize the adverse effect on production equipment due to unexpected power problems.

-The Eaton 93PM-L UPS continually monitors incoming electrical power and removes the surges, spikes, sags, and other irregularities that are inherent in commercial utility power.
+The Eaton 93PM 20-100 kW UPS continually monitors incoming electrical power and removes the surges, spikes, sags, and other irregularities that are inherent in commercial utility power.
 Working with a building's electrical system, the UPS system supplies clean, consistent power that sensitive electronic equipment requires for reliable operation.
 During brownouts, blackouts, and other power interruptions, batteries provide emergency power to safeguard operation.

-The Eaton 93PM-L UPS is available with one, two, three, four, five or six Uninterruptible Power Modules (UPMs) integrated in one cabinet.
-Each UPM is rated for a maximum of 20 kW.
-The system maximum rating is 120 kW.
-To deliver greater reliability, a UPS with two or more UPMs can provide N+1 redundancy up to a maximum of 100 kW.
-Should one UPM become unavailable or require servicing, the remaining UPMs supply the load instead of transferring to bypass.
+The Eaton 93PM 20-100 kW UPS is available with one, two, or three Uninterruptible Power Modules (UPMs) integrated in one cabinet.
+Each UPM is rated for a maximum of 50 kW.
+The system maximum rating is 100 kW.
+To deliver greater reliability, UPS with two or three UPMs can provide N+1 redundancy up to a maximum of 50 kW and 100 kW respectively.
+Should one UPM become unavailable or require servicing, the remaining UPM supplies the load instead of transferring to bypass.

 The UPS is housed in a single free-standing cabinet, with safety shields behind the door for hazardous voltage protection.
 Power wiring is installed through the bottom of the cabinet with an optional sidecar available for top entry wiring.
-Figure 1-1 shows the Eaton 93PM-L 120 kW, Four Wire UPS and Figure 1-2 shows the Eaton 93PM-L 120 kW, Four Wire UPS with a left or right mounted top entry wiring sidecar.
+Figure 1-1 shows the Eaton 93PM 20-100 kW UPS and Figure 1-2 shows the Eaton 93PM 20-100 kW UPS with a left or right mounted sidecar.